Episodic Survey of the History of the Constellations

 (5) Nigidius Figulus and the Sphaera Barbarica

 Only fragments of the Sphaera Barbarica have come down to the present-day.
 Most of our knowledge about non-Greek constellations and star names comes from extant fragments of the Latin book on the Sphaera Barbarica by Nigidius Figulus.
 (Nigidius Figulus was a neo-Pythagorean and the leading figure among the Roman Pythagoreans.)
 Figulus seems to have dealt methodically with both the Greek and "barbaric" constellations.
+Only Nigidius Figulus appears to have separately discussed non-Greek constellations only in his work titled Sphaera Barbarica.
+Greek constellations were separately discussed in his work titled Sphaera Graecanica.
+He was the only writer to do such.
+Figulus' Sphaera Graecanic and Sphaera Barbarica (The Dome of the Sky, Greek and Near Eastern) discussed the names of constellations, astrology, and horoscopes.
+Figulus was a Roman statesman and scholar of probable Etruscan ancestry.
 However, Teucrus also transmitted many names of the Sphaera Barbarica.
 The Sphaera Babarica of Figulus was concerned with paranatellonta.
 The Sphaera Graecanica of Figulus was also concerned with paranatellonta.

 (6) Teucrus 'the Babylonian'